Sean ‘Diddy’ Combs was arrested after a year of intensifying allegations. How we got here | KRDO

 Prosecutors allege Combs perpetrated decades of abuse and coercion against women and others in his network to “fulfill his sexual desires, protect his reputation, and conceal his conduct,” the indictment states.
 In addition to allegations of physical abuse against women, prosecutors accuse Combs of orchestrating extended, drug-fueled sex performances called “Freak Offs” between victims and sex workers.

-Combs appeared in court hours after the indictment was unsealed and pleaded not guilty.
+Combs appears in court hours after the indictment is unsealed and pleads not guilty.

-He was denied bail and Judge Robyn Tarnofsky ruled he will remain in custody as the case plays out, a decision that Combs’ attorneys appealed.
+He is denied bail and Judge Robyn Tarnofsky rules he will remain in custody as the case plays out, a decision that Combs’ attorneys appeals.

-September 18: In a hearing appealing his detention, prosecutors asked the judge to keep Combs behind bars, telling the court he has attempted to tamper with witnesses.
-His defense asked him to be released until trial and submitted a bail package that included a $50 million bond.
+September 18: In a hearing appealing his detention, prosecutors ask the judge to keep Combs behind bars, telling the court he has attempted to tamper with witnesses.
+His defense asks him to be released until trial and submits a bail package that included a $50 million bond.

-Judge Andrew Carter sided with prosecutors and agreed to detain Combs ahead of trial.
+Judge Andrew Carter sides with prosecutors and agrees to detain Combs ahead of trial.
 “My bigger concern deals with the danger of obstruction of justice and the danger of witness tampering,” Carter said.

+September 24: Thalia Graves files a lawsuit in federal court in New York accusing Combs and his bodyguard of drugging and assaulting her and filming it in 2001.

+The bodyguard, Joseph Sherman, denies the accusations and says he has never met her and was not working with Combs at the time.
+Combs has not yet responded to the suit.

 CNN’s Nicki Brown, John Miller, Eric Levenson, Alli Rosenbloom, Kristina Sgueglia, Lisa Respers France and Sandra Gonzalez contributed to this report.